-Proper athletic attire and non-marking athletic shoes are required to receive credit for this course.
+Prerequisites: Health plus 1.0 credit of PE (must include PE 1) Other: Proper athletic attire and non-marking athletic shoes are required to receive credit for this course.
+Course may be repeated for credit.

-A continuation of Team Sports with an emphasis on advanced skills and strategies.
+This course is a continuation of Team Sports with an emphasis on advanced skills and strategies.
 Team competition is an integral part of the class.